succinctlabs/sp1-helios/README.md

 ## Generating hardcoded test cases
 1. `cd ./script`
-2. Make sure you've set the .env variables inside script (copy .env.example and rename to .env)
+2. Make sure you've set all .env variables inside script (for more context, follow the other steps)
 3. `cargo run --release --bin gen-inputs`
    - Pass in a specific slot by appending ` -- --slot your_slot_number`